suhasramanand/suhasramanand/readme.md

 - 🔭 Currently working on a Community Management System and machine learning models for CKD prediction.

-- 🌱  Learning Kubernetes and advanced data engineering.
+- 🌱  Currently learning about LLMs and deepening my knowledge in AI.

 - ❓ Ask me about Python, TypeScript, React, AWS, Azure, and SQL.